 D. Pay Attention to the Desire and Discontent

-The first step of identifying your dream starts with noticing your desires and discontent.
-What do you desire?
+The first step of creating a new dream starts with noticing your desires and discontent.

-If you look at all the areas of your life, what would you really love?
+If you look at each of the areas of your life, where do you experience longing and discontent?

 This is where many people struggle when it comes to manifesting.
-They can build a vision well enough.
-But they don’t take action.
-So, they have some success, but not the consistent success at the level they would love.
+They build a vision, but don’t take action.

 E. Explore the Energy of the Dream